-No group has done more to introduce an Islamic metallic currency as an alternative to conventional fractional-reserve banking than the Murabitun (not to be confused with Al-Murabitun or Al-Murabitoun, a group formed in 2013 by the merger of two former splinter groups of Al-Qaida in the Islamic Maghreb).
-The movement was founded by the converted Scotsman Shaykh Dr Abdalqadir as-Sufi (born 1930 as Ian Dallas), who, as stridently as Ezra Pound (1885-1972) did both in his poems (Cantos 45 and 51 in particular, Pound 1968) and in his fascist radio propaganda from Italy during the Second World War, fulminates against interest, or usury, as the greatest of the sins of liberal democratic states (Noorshah 2009).
-What as-Sufi calls ‘the psychosis of believing and obeying the impulses of market’, or the capitalism of those states, is the root cause of, in his words, vanishing species, globally fateful warming and genocide (as-Sufi 2014).
-The Murabitun’s political activist is Shaykh Umar Ibrahim Vadillo, a Spanish Muslim.
-Mr Vadillo has in effect taken over from as-Sufi, as as-Sufi has put his support for the introduction of Islamic coins on hold.
-He now thinks that prior to that introduction ‘Men must begin to trade and exchange, hand to hand, and transfer across distance without recourse to the financial instruments and institutions of capitalism’ (as-Sufi 2014).
+No group has done more to introduce an Islamic metallic currency as an alternative to conventional fractional-reserve banking than the Murabitun Movement (not to be confused with Al-Murabitun or Al-Murabitoun, a group formed in 2013 by the merger of two former splinter groups of Al-Qaida in the Islamic Maghreb).
+The movement was founded in the 1980s by the converted Scotsman Shaykh Dr Abdalqadir as-Sufi (born 1930 as Ian Dallas), who, as stridently as Ezra Pound (1885-1972) did both in his poems (Cantos 45 and 51 in particular), and in his fascist radio propaganda from Italy during the Second World War, fulminates against interest, or usury, as the greatest of the sins of liberal democratic states.
+What as-Sufi calls ‘the psychosis of believing and obeying the impulses of market’, or the capitalism of those states, is the root cause of, in his words, vanishing species, globally fateful warming and genocide.
+The Murabitun’s political activist is Shaykh Umar Ibrahim Vadillo (born 1964), a Spanish Muslim.
+Ibrahim Vadillo has in effect taken over from as-Sufi, as as-Sufi has put his support for the introduction of Islamic coins on hold.
+He now thinks that prior to that introduction Muslims should first find ways to manage without the financial instruments and institutions of capitalism.
 This is because the Islamic coins are, in his view, inextricably wound up with a correct organization of the collection of zakat (alms giving), which is not yet feasible.